adaptant-labs/k8s-node-label-monitor/README.md

-# Kubernetes Node Label Monitor
+# Kubernetes Node Label/Annotation Monitor

 [![Docker Pulls](https://img.shields.io/docker/pulls/adaptant/k8s-node-label-monitor.svg)](https://hub.docker.com/repository/docker/adaptant/k8s-node-label-monitor)

-This tool provides a custom Kubernetes controller for monitoring and notifying changes in the label states of Kubernetes nodes (labels added, deleted, or updated), and can be run either node-local or cluster-wide.
-Notifications can be dispatched to a number of different targets, and can be easily extended or customized through a simple notification interface.
+This tool provides a custom Kubernetes controller for monitoring and notifying changes in the label and annotation states of Kubernetes nodes (labels/annotations added, deleted, or updated), and can be run either node-local or cluster-wide.
+Notifications can be dispatched to a number of different targets, and can be easily extended or customized througha simple notification interface.

 ## Installation